MarieHouillon/FACILE-RS-actions/docs/joss/paper.md

  & them on Grav CMS website \\
 \hline
 \end{tabular}
+\vspace{5mm}
 \end{table}

+The Python scripts that compose FACILE-RS are detailed in \autoref{tab:cluster}.
+While each of these scripts can be used individually and executed manually, FACILE-RS was designed to be used within an automated workflow like [GitLab CI/CD pipelines](https://about.gitlab.com/topics/ci-cd/), used for automating software development workflow via a continuous and iterative process.

 A typical GitLab CI/CD workflow for FACILE-RS is illustrated in \autoref{fig:facile-rs-workflow}.
 In this example, each time a commit is published, the different metadata files are automatically updated from the CodeMeta file.